fboerncke/alexa-time-api-abuse/README.md

 - Properties like opacity and color can be updated automatically to build **smooth effects**.
 - Prepared values from an array can be accessed using Time-results as index.
 I found this flipbook like approach extremly powerful to **run simple effects**.
 - Using chains of Emojis you can build some nice **self running animations**.
 - What is great: the APL "transform" property will evaluate and update the Time values within its settings.
 This allows **rotation** and **rescaling** running as endless loop in the background.
-The code example shows a "rocket" and a "heartbeat" animation demonstrating what is possible.
+The complete code example shows a "rocket" and a "heartbeat" animation demonstrating what is possible.

+But first let us look at a basic example.

 ## Code example